-Orion Marine Group, Inc., formerly Hunter Acquisition Corp. ("Orion"), and its wholly-owned subsidiaries Orion Administrative Services, Inc. ("OAS"), F. Miller Construction, LLC ("FMC") and Orion Construction LP ("OCLP") and its wholly-owned subsidiaries, King Fisher Marine Service LP ("KFMS") and Misener Marine Construction, Inc. ("Misener"), (collectively referred to as "the Company"), engage in heavy civil marine projects including marine transportation facilities; bridges and causeways; marine pipelines; mechanical and hydraulic dredging; and specialty projects.
+Orion Marine Group, Inc., formerly Hunter Acquisition Corp. ("Orion"), and its wholly-owned subsidiaries Orion Administrative Services, Inc. ("OAS"), F. Miller Construction, LLC ("FMC") and Orion Construction LP ("OLP") and its wholly-owned subsidiaries, King Fisher Marine Service LP ("KFMS") and Misener Marine Construction, Inc. ("Misener"), (collectively referred to as "the Company"), engage in heavy civil marine projects including marine transportation facilities; bridges and causeways; marine pipelines; mechanical and hydraulic dredging; and specialty projects.
 Orion is headquartered in Houston, Texas and performs services primarily in the continental United States, Latin America, and the Caribbean basin.

-On May 17, 2007, the Company completed the sale of 17,638,999 shares of its common stock and on May 31, 2007 the Company completed the sale of a further 3,310,197 shares of its common stock in an over allotment (collectively, the "Transaction').
+On May 17, 2007, the Company completed the sale of 17,638,999 shares of its common stock and on May 31, 2007 the Company completed the sale of a further 3,310,197 shares of its common stock in an over allotment (collectively, the "Transaction").
 See Note 15 to the Consolidated Financial Statements for further discussion of the Transaction.
 On April 9, 2007, the Company authorized a 2.23 for one reverse split of its then Class B common shares, which became effective upon the closing of the Transaction, when all of its then Class A shares were redeemed and retired, with the result that the Company's certificate of incorporation was modified to change Class A shares to preferred and Class B shares to common.
-All references to the number of shares and per share amounts in the consolidated financial statements have been adjusted retroactively for all periods presented to reflect the common share stock split.
+All references to the number of shares and per share amounts in the consolidated financial statements have adjusted retroactively for all periods presented to reflect the common share stock split.

-The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the U.S. for interim financial information.
-The condensed consolidated financial statements include the accounts of Orion and its direct and indirect wholly-owned subsidiaries.
+The consolidated financial statements include the accounts of Orion and its direct and indirect wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated.

 In the opinion of management, all adjustments considered necessary for a fair and comparable statement of the Company's financial position, results of operations and cash flows for the periods presented have been included and are of a normal recurring nature.
-Operating results for the three and nine months ended September 30, 2007, are not necessarily indicative of the results that may be expected for the year ending December 31, 2007.
+Operating results for the six months ended June 30, 2007, are not necessarily indicative of the results that may be expected for the year ending December 31, 2007.